OJB-Quantum/Navaho-Linguistics/README.md

 ## Fabricated Supeconducting Coplanar Waveguides and Qubits Using a Resource-Lean Process (Low-Cost LASER Lithography & Imaging)

 To be represented in 3D using a digital microscope.
+Total lithography exposure time for chip: 6 minutes.

 ![PXL_20251124_125718059~4](https://github.com/user-attachments/assets/af766107-8d6d-4302-83f1-e8e8431a646b)